-There is increasing interest in understanding how social protection can increase resilience of households, and how safety nets can be made 'shock-sensitive' or 'shock-responsive.'3 Although the SCTP was not designed with specific resilience objectives, the program had an impact on overall measures of resilience, as well as on households' ability to positively cope with shocks.
-Taken together with the overall impacts of the program on poverty, consumption, education and health, these findings indicate broad and robust achievement of the program in improving the well-being of the poorest and most vulnerable segment of the population.4
+There is increasing interest in understanding how social protection can increase resilience of households, and how safety nets can be made 'shock-sensitive' or 'shock-responsive.'
+Although the SCTP was not designed with specific resilience objectives, the programme had an impact on overall measures of resilience, as well as on households' ability to positively cope with shocks.
+Taken together with the overall impacts of the programme on poverty, consumption, education and health, these findings indicate broad and robust achievement of the programme in improving the wellbeing of the poorest and most vulnerable segment of the population.